yashimself/attend-google-meet-meetings/README.md

 # Auto-lecture attender
 ***
 This python script lets you automatically join a Google meet meeting and attend it for a specified time period.
-Mind it, this script is not for skipping lectures [I wrote it during a lecture anyway :)].
+Mind it, this script is not for skipping lectures.
 ***
 # Dependencies
 1. `python3`